kolle86/e2xtreampicons/README.md

 # Requirements
 - FTP server enabled on e2 receiver
-- OpenWebif enabled on e2 receiver (*API reachable without authentication!*)
+- OpenWebif enabled on e2 receiver (*API reachable **without** authentication!*)

 You can test your api by opening _http://IP-OF-YOUR-BOX/api/about_ in your browser

 # Usage
 You have to run this script in your local network, e.g. on an apache2 webserver.

-I recommend using an xampp-system on Windows, cause the php-gdlib image library has a transparency bug in some linux distributions that will lead to wired images.
+I recommend using an [XAMPP](https://www.apachefriends.org/de/index.html)-system on Windows, cause the php-gdlib image library has a transparency bug in some linux distributions that will lead to wired backgrounds on the picon-images.

 If you do use xampp, just copy the php files to the htdocs folder and edit the config.php.
 You have to enter: